Anderche/prediction_mkt_election_2024/README.md

 # Prediction Market Election 2024 Data Collection

+Built by: Anders Kiss

-This project is designed to collect, store, and visualize data related to the 2024 US Presidential Election prediction markets.
+This project is designed to collect, store, and analyze data related to the 2024 US Presidential Election prediction markets.
 It focuses on tracking Republican odds, total amounts, and market percentages for key swing states, as well as relevant financial market indicators.

 ---

 ## Created by: Anders Kiss
 ## Date: September 2024

 ---

 ## Features

+- Automated data collection from multiple sources:
-- Data collection for US-wide and state-specific prediction market odds and amounts
+  - US-wide and state-specific prediction market odds and amounts
-- Automatic calculation of state percentages relative to the total US market
+  - Financial market indicators
 - Storage of data in Parquet format for efficient data management
+- Data processing and analysis capabilities
 - Visualization of historical data trends
 - Spot-checking of the most recent entries
 - Prevention of duplicate daily entries